lanavirsen/yh-monitor/README.md

 - Uses a version matrix to confirm compatibility with Python 3.10, 3.11, and 3.12.
 - Offline mode ensures CI is reproducible and never makes external requests.

+## Manual live workflow

+In addition to offline tests, the repository includes a **manual GitHub Actions workflow** (“Live scrape”).
+- The workflow can only be triggered by repository maintainers; it is not accessible to external visitors.
+- It runs the scraper in `--live` mode against yrkeshogskolan.se.
+- Results are saved as CSV files and uploaded as workflow artifacts (downloadable ZIPs).
+- This separation keeps CI/CD runs reproducible and safe, while still allowing ad-hoc live data collection.

 ## Notes

 - The script is for educational/demo purposes.